Jesse Wharton

 Jesse Wharton (July 29, 1782 – July 22, 1833) was an attorney who briefly represented Tennessee in each house of Congress.

 Biography

 Wharton was born in Covesville, Albemarle County, Virginia; studied law at Dickinson College, was admitted to the Virginia bar, and practiced in Albemarle County.
-He married Mary "Polly" Philips (6 Sep 1786 - 11 Apr 1813), the daughter of Joseph Philips Jr. and Milberry Horn, on April 20, 1804, in Davidson County, Tennessee.
-They had five children, John Overton, Joseph Philips, Rhoda Ann, Sarah Angelina, and Mary Philips.
+He married Mary "Polly" Philips (6 September 1786 – 11 April 1813), the daughter of Joseph Philips Jr. and Milberry Horn, on April 20, 1804, in Davidson County, Tennessee.
+They had five children: John Overton, Joseph Philips, Rhoda Ann, Sarah Angelina, and Mary Philips.
 Mary died at the age of 26.
-He also had five children with his second wife, his cousin, Elizabeth Auston Rice, of Virginia.
+Wharton also had five children with his second wife, his cousin, Elizabeth Auston Rice, of Virginia.